01 of 09

-FYI, setting up a self-serve beverage station in your small kitchen will make it a cinch for guests to help themselves in a spot that's easy to wipe clean.Continue to 3 of 11 below.
+FYI, setting up a self-serve beverage station in your small kitchen will make it a cinch for guests to help themselves in a spot that's easy to wipe clean.Continue to 2 of 9 below.

 Serve Fun Finger Food

 Too much booze and too little eats can be a risky mix at a holiday party.
 Having plenty of sweet and savory treats on hand will keep the good times flowing.
 But don't think you have to spend a ton of cash on fancy finger food.
-Instead, jazz up conventional munchies by mixing them together, for example, add fresh Parmesan cheese to kettle chips, mix salty popcorn with gummy bears, or spice up your favorite mixed nuts with Sriracha.
+Instead, jazz up conventional munchies by mixing them, for example, add fresh Parmesan cheese to kettle chips, mix salty popcorn with gummy bears, or spice up your favorite mixed nuts with Sriracha.

 Don't Sweat Mismatched Drinking Glasses